Specialized Study in Information Science, Certificate

 Admission to the Certificate program is selective and based on the faculty’s assessment of the applicant’s aptitude for graduate study and potential contribution to the profession.
 The faculty take a holistic approach to the admissions process.
 Consequently, an applicant’s entire file and interview are taken into consideration before an admission decision is made.
 The following materials are required for full consideration:

-1. The School of Library and Information Science Supplemental Application (accessible through the Graduate School application), where applicants respond to statement provided;
+1. The School of Information Science Supplemental Application (accessible through the Graduate School application), where applicants respond to statement provided;

 2. Official transcripts from all other colleges or universities attended (whether or not a degree was earned);